SUPPORT CENTER

 Overview #

-There are three types of Questions available in Stackle:
+There are four types of Questions available in Stackle:

 Although each question type boasts a distinct interface for crafting questions, they all share a common set of features, which include: